Kashta

-Kashta was an 8th century BC king of the Kushite Dynasty in ancient Nubia and the successor of Alara.
+Kashta was an 8th century BCE king of the Kushite Dynasty in ancient Nubia and the successor of Alara.
 His nomen k3š-t3 (transcribed as Kashta, possibly pronounced /kuʔʃi-taʔ/) "of the land of Kush" is often translated directly as "The Kushite".
 He was succeeded by Piye, who would go on to conquer ancient Egypt and establish the Twenty-Fifth Dynasty there.

 Family

-Kashta is thought to be a brother of his predecessor Alara.
+Kashta is thought to either have been the brother of his predecessor Alara, or to have been unrelated.
 Both Alara and Kashta were thought to have married their sisters.
 These theories date back to the work of Dunham and Macadam, but Morkot points out that there is no clear evidence to support these assumptions.

 Kashta's only known wife was Pebatjma.
 Several children and possible children are recorded: